prometheus/docs/content/docs/specs/native_histograms.md

 buckets of all histograms in the chunk, so cutting a new chunk enables a simpler set of buckets for the new chunk.

-This in turn implies that there will never be a counter reset within a chunk.
-The only histogram for which counter reset information has to be persisted is therefore the 1st histogram in a chunk.
+This in turn implies that there will never be a counter reset after the first sample in a chunk.
+Therefore, the only counter reset information that has to be persisted is that of the 1st histogram in a chunk.
 This happens in the so-called _histogram flags_, a single byte stored directly after the the number of samples in the chunk.
 This byte is currently only used for the counter reset information, but it may be used for other flags in the future.
 The counter reset information uses the first two bits.
 The four possible bit patterns are represented as Go constants of type `CounterResetHeader` in the `chunkenc`